 While plant oils and herbs have been used for medicinal purposes for thousands of years, aromatherapy is believed to have originated in 1928 when a French chemist, René-Maurice Gattefossé accidentally burnt his hand.
 In reaction to the burn, Gattefossé plunged his hand into the nearby vat of lavender oil.
 When the burn healed quickly and he was left with no scar, he felt compelled to investigate the oil further.

 Aromatherapy is now one of the most popular forms of complementary therapy.
 Essential oils are used with the hope of treating and preventing illness, as well as encouraging rest and relaxation.
 For this reason, aromatherapy is especially beneficial for stress-related concerns like headaches, insomnia and anxiety.
-An aromatherapist can target the cause of stress and create a personal plan (and suitable concoction of essential oils) for the individual.
+An aromatherapist can target the cause of stress and create a personal plan (and a suitable concoction of essential oils) for the individual.

 How does it work?

-Aromatherapy typically works in two different ways, through sense of smell and through skin absorption.
+Aromatherapy typically works in two different ways, through the sense of smell and through skin absorption.
 Let’s look at skin absorption first; many essential oils contain anti-inflammatory properties and may be applied to the skin to fight infection or relieve pain.

 It’s important to consult with a professional aromatherapist before trying this and if you suspect an infection, it’s important to consult your GP.
 Perhaps the most common use of essential oils on the body, however, is through aromatherapy massage.